"There are no beautiful surfaces without a terrible depth."

 "This is a private and quite expensive hotel," Kellerman went on, "we have no business here.
 If someone from security spots us they might search us – that's if they don't arrest us – and since you have that geek kid's device in your purse…"

 They waited a few more minutes and reality started to burst in – actually, Sara tried to force it to burst in.

 That was Paul Kellerman right next to her, not her dark savior.

 There probably ought to be fear deep inside her, because there was nothing safe in being inside a locked closet with him around.

-Despite the darkness, she probably should tighten her fist around her bathrobe, because she was pretty sure that golden bikini didn't cover more than it did earlier that day, when she'd blushed in embarrassment at her own reflection.
+Despite the darkness, she probably should tighten her fist around her bathrobe, because she was pretty sure that golden bikini didn't cover more than it did earlier that day, when she had blushed in embarrassment at her own reflection.

 And the final fact she tried to kick in.
 It wasn't protection she felt around him, and he didn't have a single reason in the world to protect her; unlike Michael.

 Yes, thinking about Michael seemed to be a good idea, and it would pass time as well as anything else.
 Michael.
 He would protect her; would if he could.
 Could if he cared.